alexanderem49/simple-exchange/docs/tutorial.md

 You can also follow the state of your proposal on the [ Agoric devnet explorer](https://devnet.explorer.agoric.net/agoric/gov).

-### Get proposal approved
+### Get the proposal approved

-In order to deploy a contract on devnet, the proposal needs to pass the voting stage.
+To deploy a contract on devnet, the proposal needs to pass the voting stage.
 So it is advised to inform the community on the devnet channel on [Agoric discord](https://discord.com/channels/585576150827532298/766738012380856343) in advance, that you plan to submit a proposal, so they can vote on it.

 ### Useful source of information